 You might also plan to take up homework or to give quick class work assignments to be due within the first few minutes of class.
 A student who is not there to turn in homework when you take it up or to do the class assignment should receive zeros on this work.

-A student who is deployed or called to active military duty during the semester needs to send a copy of his/her deployment orders (either mail a photocopy or e-mail a pdf) to the Registrar’s office (firstname.lastname@example.org).
+A student who is deployed or called to active military duty during the semester needs to send a copy of his/her deployment orders (either mail a photocopy or e-mail a pdf) to the Registrar’s office (email@example.com).
 The student also needs to give them instructions on what she or he would like to do regarding the course.
-The options are in the Undergraduate catalog the student registered under (catalogs.ua.edu or page 21).
+The options are in the undergraduate catalog the student registered under.
 The section is called “Withdrawal when called to active military duty.”
-The student should also be advised not to miss classes unnecessarily before the deployment and to stay current with coursework before the deployment.

 According to University policy, students should be given the opportunity to make up major work missed due to legitimate circumstances beyond the students’ control (such as documented participation in athletic events, documented participation in other university-sanctioned events like conferences, or religious holidays).
 Methods for making up missed assignments should be the same from student to student within the same course.